nathanielshak/advancedprogramming/Lesson2/README.md

 		else:
 			print a

 You might have seen this code already if you were reading the course requirements of this class, but let's take a closer look at it.
-Now, if you've programmed a decent amount before, you should be able to have a rough idea of what the code is doing and what it will print out.
+Now, even if you haven't coded in Python before, you might still be able to tell roughly what the code is doing and what it will print out.
 Feel free to paste all this code into the helloworld.py file from the last lesson and run the file again in the terminal (using `python helloworld.py`) to see for sure what prints from it.

 Now, even though you might have been able to tell what was going to print out, you might have also noticed that there are some weird differences between this code and other languages you may have used in the past.